freesewing/freesewing/packages/plugin-bundle/README.md

  1)  [plugin-cutonfold](https://github.com/freesewing/plugin-cutonfold) : Add cut-on-fold indicators to your patterns
  2)  [plugin-dimension](https://github.com/freesewing/plugin-dimension) : Add dimensions to your (paperless) patterns
  3)  [plugin-grainline](https://github.com/freesewing/plugin-grainline) : Add grainline indicators to your patterns
- 4)  [plugin-logo](https://github.com/freesewing/plugin-logo) : Add our logo to your patterns
+ 4)  [plugin-logo](https://github.com/freesewing/plugin-logo) : Add a scalebox to your patterns
+ 5)  [plugin-scalebox](https://github.com/freesewing/plugin-scalebox) : Add pretty titles to your pattern parts
- 5)  [plugin-title](https://github.com/freesewing/plugin-title) : Add pretty titles to your pattern parts
+ 6)  [plugin-title](https://github.com/freesewing/plugin-title) : Add pretty titles to your pattern parts

 Note that these are all **build-time plugins**.
 In other words, plugins used by developers/pattern designers, rather than run-time plugins that are used when generating patterns.

-Without exception, all freesewing patterns use all these 5 plugins, so it made sense to bundle them.
+Without exception, all freesewing patterns use all these plugins, so it made sense to bundle them.

 ## Usage